Guide12 min readApril 5, 2026By RunSolo

 The Bottom Line4.6/5

-A complete AI-powered business stack costs $90/month with premium tools or $0/month with free tiers.
+A complete AI-powered business stack costs $90-127/month with premium tools or $0-29/month with free tiers.
 Either way, these tools save 40-60 hours per month.
-The key is starting with one category, mastering it, then expanding.
+The key is starting with one category, mastering it, then expanding — not buying everything at once.
+60 days after publishing this guide, the principles still hold; the additions (meeting notes, newsletter, receipts) only strengthen the case.

 All tools have been tested in real business workflows for at least 2 weeks.
-This guide is updated monthly.
+This guide is updated quarterly.
+Last major update: June 2026.
 Some links may be affiliate links — read our policy.

 Ad